Radinax/React-Personal-Blog-Gatsby/src/pages/11-react-router/index.md

 ![code](react-router-2.png)

-The one called NavLink is a styled component with a custom name, its actually the Link we were talking about.
+The one called NavLink is a styled component with a custom name, it's actually the Link we were talking about.
 Notice the pattern it has:

 ```javascript
 <NavLink